escidoc/escidoc-core-admin/doc/readme.txt

 Migration of 1.1 -> 1.2
 The migration procedure first copies the folder
 ${FEDORA_HOME}/data/datastreams and backups the folder ${FEDORA_HOME}/data/objects from the current Fedora repository.
-After that all FOXML files are transformed to the requirements of 1.2 and contain valid DC records.
+After that all FOXML files are transformed to the requirements of 1.2 and their DC-records are conform to the unqualified  DC-schema (http://purl.org/dc/elements/1.1/).
+Furthermore, the migration procedure repairs wrongly encoded charactes in the version history of Items amd Containers, caused by bug INFR-792 in the release 1.1.1 and previous releases..

     Prerequisites:
     - Ant in version 1.7.0